Sellingantiques.co.uk Logo

 Antique Teapot And Creamer, W. Hackwood Style, Wedgwood, C. 1823

-Antique #SA1089106, shown on this page, originates from the 19th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1089106 shown on this page was made in the 19th Century.
+For historical context, the timeline below highlights the period when it was created:

 19th Century